Raymond Smillie

 Ray Lewis Nelson Smillie (January 18, 1904 – April 21, 1993) was a Canadian boxer who competed in the 1928 Summer Olympics where he won the bronze medal in the welterweight class after winning the third place match against Robert Galataud.

-Ray came from an athletic family.
+Smillie came from an athletic family.
 As a member of the Toronto YMCA, he was an avid gymnast, competing in the high bar, pommel horse and tumbling events.
 As part of the Argonaut's junior rowing team, he held the bow position.
 And in 1919 he won the gold medal in the Ontario Swimming Championships in the twenty-yard sprint.
 He also played football, tennis and golf.
 Ray's next endeavour into sports was a very successful career in boxing.
 In 1925, his first competitive year, he won the Ontario Championships and then advanced to the National Championships where he again won gold.